 To check whether our newly created format of phone numbers is actually visible in format cells or not, do right anywhere on the sheet and select Format Cells options from the bottom of the menu.
 After that same window of Format, cells will appear.
 Go to the Number tab and select the Custom option.
 Scroll down to look for our newly created format.

 As we can see in the below screenshot, we have circled the phone number formats which we have created in example-1 and example-2.

 By this, we can create different types of phone number formats and use them as per our requirement.

 It becomes very easy for a large phone number data to understand the country code and actual phone number if data is properly structured.
 We can categorize and segregate the different country phone numbers by their country code.

 - Always select the data before formatting phone numbers in Excel.

 - Every country and region follow their own way of writing phone numbers.
 To sort out the numbers as per our required format, first understand the significance of the number system of a different country.
-For example, if you are formatting American phone numbers, their phone numbers start with +1 and follow with the proper 10 digits of phone number.
+For example, if you are formatting American phone numbers, their phone numbers start with +1 and follow with the proper 10 digits of a phone number.
 Likewise, other countries also follow such kind of sequence.

 - Most phone numbers of the different countries may have different numbers in total.
 Before applying any format to phone numbers, first sort out the number with their length.
 With this, we can avoid having an incorrect format to those numbers on which it may not suit.